 In the evening, turn off your tv and phone for a couple hours before bed.
 The bright blue light from electronic screens mimics sunlight and confuses your circadian rhythms, delaying the release of melatonin, the hormone that prepares you for sleep.14 If your sleepy-time feeling isn’t coming, you can try taking a melatonin supplement 30 minutes to 2 hours before bed to help trigger sleep mode.

 Once you know why you aren’t sleeping, you can start taking steps to improve your sleep.
-For most people, addressing one or more of these common sleep problems will help you sleep better.
+For most people, addressing one or more of these common sleep problems will help you sleep better, for others sometimes sleep and stress management supplements help.
 If you still have trouble sleeping, talk to a doctor or a sleep specialist who can help identify the root problem and work with you to find a solution.

 1. “The Effects of Sleep Deprivation on Your Body.”
 Healthline, May 2020.